runtimeverification/k/README.md

 cd haskell-backend/src/main/native/haskell-backend && stack setup && cd -
 ```

-Then, snsure that Homebrew-installed versions of `llvm-config`, `flex` and
+Then, ensure that Homebrew-installed versions of `llvm-config`, `flex` and
 `bison` are on your `PATH` ahead of any macOS-supplied versions.
 [`direnv`](https://direnv.net/) offers a convenient way to automate this.
 To do
 so: